wp-plugins/cpanel-manager-from-worpit/readme.txt

 * add ability to perform FULL cPanel backup and FTP offsite
 * add ability to perform cPanel backup of MySQL databases and FTP offsite
 * use ajax calls to load only necessary data to reduce API calls.

+= 1.8 =

+* FIX: Compatibility with PHP 5.4 and other errors
+* FIX: Compatibility with WordPress 3.9+

 = 1.7 =